Load Wedding

-Load Wedding is a 2018 Pakistani romantic comedy film, which is mutually written by the director Nabeel Qureshi and the producer, Fizza Ali Meerza under the banner of Filmwala Pictures.
+Load Wedding is a 2018 Pakistani romantic comedy film, which is directed by Nabeel Qureshi and co-written and co-produced by Fizza Ali Meerza under the banner of Filmwala Pictures.
 The film stars Fahad Mustafa and Mehwish Hayat in lead roles.
-Released on Eid al-Adha; 22 August 2018, it was distributed by IMGC nationwide, and by Zee Studios internationally.
+Released on Eid al-Adha; 22 August 2018, it was distributed by IMGC and Geo Films nationwide, and by Zee Studios internationally.